src-its/ca-web/content/git_about.md

 Git is a so-called distributed version control system, meaning that it allows a user to push and pull changes to another user's machine.
 No copy of a file or project directory is any better or 'greater' than any other;  all contributers are working on identical copies.[^mcwilliams]

 Git is constantly keeping snapshots of all changes, instead of complete new file versions.
 So if a small change is made to a file, Git implements the change and leaves the rest of the content unchanged.
 It references the unchanged content from the previous version, instead of saving the new version as a separate new file.
-This makes Git lightweight and efficient because it does not use a lot of space when changing the files.[^git_about-vcs] [^git_basics]
+This makes Git lightweight and efficient because it does not use a lot of space when changing the files.[^git_about-vcs] &nbsp;[^git_basics]

 <!--